ErikRutyna/BARBECUES/README.md

 and an example can be found in the source code.

-The solver also has another utility that can be used to generate meshes called the G.R.I.L.S Mesher (*.gri Level Set Mesher).
+The solver also has another utility that can be used to generate meshes called the G.R.I.L.S Mesher (*.GRI Level Set Mesher).
 The mesher  is similar in architecture to the DistMesh (in that it runs the core underlying level-set based method for producing high quality meshes), but has some of its own features and changes.
 Some examples of how to use GRIFT can be seen in